Yafei-W/Games/Ultimate Gong Zhu 终极拱猪.md

 - Has unique graphic design with large card images for viewing and playing pleasure;
 - Enforces all the game rules and tracks score progresses so players can concentrate on game playing;
 - Provides deal reviews that can be used for players to sharpen their game skills;
-- Can customize certain game options to suit different players.
+- Can customize certain game options to suit different players;
-- Is implemented in Java using JavaFX for graphic user interface as a balance between cross-platform compatibility and rich user experience;
+- Is implemented in Java using JavaFX for graphic user interface as a balance between cross-platform compatibility and rich user experience.

 The latest binaries can be downloaded from the following locations: